 This needs to be done in one smooth, seamless transition after the click.
 It requires split testing and time but once the design and strategy is perfected it tends to work for quite some time

-Web Chat is a plug-in you install on your website that allows your marketing team or receptionist to monitor the people who visit your site.
-When a user lands on your web page the web-chat plugin will notify you and give you the opportunity to watch them navigate your site page by page.
+Web Chat is plug-in your install on your website that allows your marketing team or receptionist to monitor people who come to your site.
+When a user lands on your site the web-chat plugin will notify you and give you the opportunity to watch them navigate your site page by page.

-If you find your site visitor lands on the contact page, you can send them a message and offer some assistance.
+If you find your site visitor land on the contact page you can send them a message if you like and offer some assistance.
 If they are on the services page you might be prompted to do the same thing.

-While many salons or spas have yet to jump on this trend, we are seeing a great benefit in implementing this practice with salon and spa clients.
+While many salons or spas are not doing this yet, we are seeing a great benefit of implementing this practice without salon and spa clients.
 You wouldn’t ignore someone who walks through your Salon or Spa doorway so why would you ignore them when they walk through your Digital Doorway?

 As a business owner or manager I’m sure we don’t need to tell you how laborious it can be to hold everything all together.
 From booking, scheduling, inventory, point systems, payroll, and reporting – you have your hands full (Usually of advil) at the end of the day or period.